Agoric/documentation/ertp/api/mint.md

 const startPixel = { x: 0, y: 0 };
 const secondPixel = { x: 0, y: 1 };

-// Create an extentOps that accepts an array of pixels const extentOps = makePixelExtentOps();
+// Create an extentOps for an array of pixels const extentOps = makePixelExtentOps();

 // returns []